 A few years back, we posted about three cases of pregnancy discrimination which seemed shocking at the time.
 However, two recent Labour Court decisions seem to indicate that pregnancy discrimination is still rife in the workplace.

-Let’s recap on the two earlier cases.
+Now, let’s recap on the two pregnancy discrimination cases.

 In 2012, a Limerick casino had to pay €36,000 to a former employee whom it had dismissed during her pregnancy.
 She had worked for them as a croupier – a dealer.
 What’s not disputed is that she had received a written warning, which she signed, when the casino concluded that she was failing to stop a customer cheat at a type of poker.
 She claimed that it was the only warning that she received.
 She also claimed that she had received no contract of employment.